-- 1. Demographic Form

-- 2. Driver's License or State Identification Card

-- 3. Social Security Card

-- 4. Disability Information (IEP, 504, or medical record)

-- 5. Social Security Benefits Awards Letter

-- 6. Income information (if available)
+- 1. Demographic Form - 2.
+Driver's License or State Identification Card, if available - 3.
+Disability Information (IEP, 504, or medical record) - 4.
+Social Security Benefits Awards Letter (if available) - 5.
+Income information (if available)

 These items along with the complete referral packet is given to the receiving counselor.
 The Pre-Employment Transition Counselor then documents the date of referral.
-Students will have Individualized Plans for Employment completed prior to graduation in May of each year when cases are transferred in this manner by December 1st.